hkotek/hkotek.com/about.md

 My research uses a variety of experimental techniques, including sentence processing, large-scale grammaticality surveys, first language acquisition, and ERPs.
 Alongside experimentation, my work draws on traditional judgment data and elicitations, concentrating most recently on Chuj (Mayan) and Tibetan, as well as English, Hebrew, and German.
 Some of my recent research topics include:

-* *Wh*-questions
+* *Wh*-indeterminates, including *wh*-questions, indefinites, NPIs, and *wh*-quantification
+* Relative clauses and free relatives
 * Association with Focus
+* Focus intervention effects
 * Pied-piping
-* Intervention effects
 * Sluicing and VP-ellipsis
-* Relative clauses, free relatives, and -ever free relatives
 * Derivational economy and derivational timing
+* Questions under Discussion
 * Additivity
 * Comparative and superlative quantifiers